studyportals/TechOpenAirHacky/README.md

-Make sure you change the spId in run.js to the right id of the company you want to upvote.

-Also, change your proxies so you can vote UNLIMITED TIMES!!!
-OMG YES!!!!

-You can find the id in the dom of the page.

 # Hacking tech open air

 So you want to get some free upvotes to win the Tech open Air, just before the deadline?